Shanu79/booksData-restapi/readme.md

 3. Configure MongoDB:

    - Create a MongoDB Atlas cluster or use a local MongoDB instance.

+4. Configure the .env file:
+   - create a new .env file
-   - Update the `uri` variable in the `app.py` file with your MongoDB connection string.
+   - Update the `uri` variable in the `.env` file with your MongoDB connection string.

-4. Run the application:
+5. Run the application:

 ```bash
 uvicorn main:app --reload